macarthur-lab/igv_utils/igv_server/README.md

 ```
 view-source:http://xbrowse-bams:8000/scripts/dataServerRegistry.py?genome=$$&directory=/path/to/directory/created/in/step1&sort=alphabetical
 ```
-You should see a list of URLs, with the 1st one being like: `http://xbrowse-bams:8000/scripts/dataFiles.py?...`
+You should see a list of URLs, with the 1st one being similar to: `http://xbrowse-bams:8000/scripts/dataFiles.py?...`
-2. open this 1st url, again putting `view-source:` in front of it.
+2. open this url, also with `view-source:` in front of it.
-You should see XML tags corresponding to the files and directories in your cluster directory.
+You should see XML tags corresponding to the files and directories in your *igv_server_dir* directory.

-HOW TO REMOVE OLD FILES
+REMOVING OLD FILES
 -----------------------

 **On the cluster:**